one-among-us/data/people/Kotori/page.en.md

 >
 > But she would never see that.

-Her friends perpetually felt a deep longing for her persence.
+Her friends perpetually felt a deep longing for her presence.
 Even the mere sight of the character `∂` evoked profound sorrow within them.

 Countless companionships, and stories of getting to know each other had finally become fragments of the past...